MaxLap/activerecord_where_assoc/README.md

 where_assoc_count(left_operand, operator, association_name, conditions, options, &block)
 ```

-* These methods add a condition (a `#where`) to the relation that checks if the association exists (or not)
+* These methods add a condition (a `#where`) that checks if the association exists (or not)
-* You can specify condition on the association, so you could check only comments that are made by an admin.
+* You can specify condition on the association, so you could check only for comments that are made by an admin.
 * Each method returns a new relation, meaning you can chain `#where`, `#order`, `limit`, etc.
 * common arguments:
   * association_name: the association we are doing the condition on.